AZMATRAZA/AZMATRAZA.github.io/README.md

 ## Portfolio

-I am a Software engineer with an experience of over 4 years.
-I have hands on experience working with web frameworks and technologies.
-I have extensively worked on Java for 1 years.
+I am Md Azmat Raza, a skilled software engineer with a passion for developing innovative solutions.
+With expertise in multiple programming languages and web development, I create efficient and user-friendly software applications.
+My strong problem-solving skills and experience in database management enable me to deliver high-quality solutions, I have hands on experience 4 years working with web frameworks and technologies.
+I have extensively worked on Java.

 ---